-Kumzits is a programme of site-specific public art produced over distance and commissioned for the 30th Jewish Culture Festival in Krakow (June 25th – July 4th, 2021)
+Kumzits was a programme of site-specific public art produced over distance and commissioned for the 30th Jewish Culture Festival in Krakow (June 25th – July 4th, 2021)

-We miss being able to get together, so we created “Kumzits”, which means campfire in Hebrew.
+We have missed being able to get together, so we created “Kumzits”, which means campfire in Hebrew.
 A group of us from Jerusalem, Berlin and Krakow developed eight art projects in public space.
-They are our proverbial campfire.
-Although most of us could not make it here in person, we are all around Kazimierz.
-Come and share a moment with us.
+They were our proverbial campfire.
+Although most of us could not make it here in person, we were all around Kazimierz.
+And you came and spent a moment with us.

-Kumzits is a collaborative experimental project between Berlin, Jerusalem and Krakow.
-It shows eight public art projects and urban interventions around Kazimierz, the historical Jewish quarter in the center of Krakow, ranging from sculpture, installations and posters to audio walks, live drawing sessions and participatory embroidery.
-Ten artists from Berlin and Jerusalem are invited to create site-specific artworks over distance, in close collaboration with other artists, local craftspeople, performers and mediators, and the curatorial team.
+Kumzits was a collaborative experimental project between Berlin, Jerusalem and Krakow.
+It showed eight public art projects and urban interventions around Kazimierz, the historical Jewish quarter in the center of Krakow, ranging from sculpture, installations and posters to audio walks, live drawing sessions and participatory embroidery.
+Ten artists from Berlin and Jerusalem were invited to create site-specific artworks over distance, in close collaboration with other artists, local craftspeople, performers and mediators, and the curatorial team.

 Within this project, the term is re-contextualized as a concept for communal experience in a time when physical gathering is no longer a given.